Whether you’re a parent looking to cover a teen driver or a teen driver yourself, you’ll find answers to some essential questions here.

 Whether you add your teen to your policy or get him one of his own is up to you.
 Either way, your son needs insurance.
 Adding him to your existing policy may hike up your rates, but you may also net discounts for his good grades and for having multiple cars on a policy.

-On the other hand, if you purchased an aging “beater” to help him get from A to B, a separate policy without comprehensive and collision coverage might save you some cash.
 Your teen can purchase a policy of his own, though this is unlikely to be a cost-effective option since he won't have many of the characteristics that garner you better rates, such as having multiple insured cars, being married, or having a low-risk job.

 When should I add my daughter to my insurance policy?
 The day she gets her license?